Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 Key Aspects of the Portugal Golden Visa for UK Citizens

-The Portugal Golden Visa program allows UK citizens to obtain a residence permit and potentially citizenship after five years by investing in Portugal.
-The investment must be of a specific amount and type, and there are requirements for spending a certain amount of time in Portugal per year.
+For the Portugal Golden Visa in 2026, the investment must be of a specific amount and type, and there are requirements for spending a certain amount of time in Portugal per year.
 Below is a short overview of what this article covers in more detail.

 • Eligibility: UK citizens are eligible to apply for the Golden Visa program

-• Investment requirements: You need to invest a minimum amount of €250,000 in a qualifying investment option, which includes fund subscription, creating jobs, or investing in certain national or cultural heritage projects
+• Investment requirements: You need to invest a minimum amount of €250,000 in a qualifying investment option.
+But the thresholds are different for each route, such as fund subscription, creating jobs, or investing in certain national or cultural heritage projects.

-• Residence requirements: To maintain your residence permit, you must spend a minimum of 7 days in Portugal each year, on average
+• Residence requirements: To maintain your residence permit, you must spend at least 14 days in Portugal, which is an average of 7 days per year.

-• Potential citizenship: After five years of holding a Golden Visa and meeting other requirements, such as language proficiency and legal residency, you can apply to become a permanent resident and/or for Portuguese citizenship
+• Permanent residency: After 5 years of holding a Golden Visa and meeting other requirements, such as language proficiency and legal residency, UK citizens can apply to become a permanent resident.

 How did Brexit impact British citizens?

-Travel and Holidays: British citizens can still visit EU countries for short trips without a visa, but there are new rules.
-Passports need to be valid for at least six months, and stays are limited to 90 days within a 180-day period.
+Travel and holidays: British citizens can still visit EU countries for short trips without a visa, but there are new rules.
+Passports must meet the EU entry requirements, which means you need to be valid for a minimum of 3 months after your planned departure date.
+Your stays are also limited to 90 days within a 180-day period.
 Some additional checks at borders may cause delays.

-Living and Working in the EU: It has become more complicated for British citizens to live, work, or study in the EU.
-They now need to apply for visas or work permits according to each country’s rules, which can involve more paperwork and fees.
+Living and working in the EU: It has become more complicated for British citizens to live, work, or study in the EU.
+You now need to apply for visas or work permits according to each country’s rules, which means you have to do more paperwork that comes with extra fees.

-Healthcare Abroad: The European Health Insurance Card (EHIC) has now been replaced by the UK Global Health Insurance Card (GHIC).
-It covers necessary medical treatment, ensuring that UK residents can receive healthcare without facing exorbitant costs while abroad.
-However, it’s crucial to emphasize that the EHIC is not a substitute for comprehensive travel insurance.
-Travel insurance is highly recommended to cover other potential expenses, such as trip cancellations.
+Healthcare abroad: The European Health Insurance Card (EHIC) has now been replaced by the UK Global Health Insurance Card (GHIC).
+It can cover the necessary medical treatment, which makes sure UK residents get the healthcare they need without exorbitant costs while abroad.
+However, we would like to point out that EHIC is not a substitute for comprehensive travel insurance.
+We often recommend that you get travel insurance to cover any other potential expenses, for example, in case you cancel your trip.

 Immigration: New immigration rules mean that EU citizens moving to the UK and British citizens moving to the EU are subject to stricter controls, affecting families and workers.